ohallstrom/data-story/README.md

-### Data Story
+# Data Story

-Made by the R.O.C.K Team for the project in the course CS-401 Applied Data Analysis at EPFL
+## Made by the R.O.C.K Team for the project in the course CS-401 Applied Data Analysis at EPFL

-Ralph, Oskar, Celinna, Karim
+### Ralph, Oskar, Celinna, Karim

 Website was created using [Beautiful Jykell](https://github.com/daattali/beautiful-jekyll).

+(Ongoing project)